Rules of the British Society for Immunology ("the Rules”)

 The British Society for Immunology’s (the Society) governing instrument is its Articles of Association (the Articles).

 1. The Society shall consist of paying members (‘ordinary, ‘concessionary’ and ‘overseas’) and honorary members, together known as “Full Members”.
-The Society may also admit, free of charge, persons to join the Society as ‘web members’ but such membership shall not confer on them any company law rights.
-People of distinction in Immunology and related fields shall be eligible for selection as honorary members by the board of trustees.
+Individuals of distinction in Immunology and related fields shall be eligible for selection as honorary members by the board of Trustees.
 Acceptance for membership shall be at the discretion of the Society’s board of trustees.
 All Full Members of the Society shall constitute company law members and, provided at all times it is in accordance with the Society’s Articles, may attend and vote at the AGM, and vote in trustee and Forum elections.

-3. The business of the Society shall be conducted by the trustees.
+4. The business of the Society shall be conducted by the trustees, who oversee all strategic matters.
 In any matters concerning interpretation of these Rules, the decision shall rest with the trustees, who will decide any matters concerning the Society which are not covered by these Rules.

 b. the chief executive of the Society (ex officio);

-c. the Chair of the Forum, elected in accordance with Rule 6;
+e. the Chair of the Forum, elected in accordance with Rule 9;

 iii.
 One regional representative – Wales;

 vii.
 One veterinary representative;

 g.
 Representatives of other societies or sectors and other individuals as may be determined and co-opted by the Forum from time to time.
 Each such member shall serve on the Forum for a maximum of four years.